 Finding the best CTP insurance policy for your needs can be challenging, as numerous third-party insurance options are available.
 Your best strategy is to use an online tool to compare policy terms, benefits and coverage and read Google reviews.

-Can I change my CTP insurance provider?
+Can I change CTP insurers?

 You can change your CTP insurer in Queensland, and it’s simple.
 Contact your existing insurance company and let them know you want to change providers.
 They will advise on the next steps.